faustedition/faust-gen-html/README.md

 There is experimental code to generate an _Einblendungsapparat_ as well.
-This kind of apparatus is based on the first level of the text, not the last, and it signifies later editings in the text in special markup using editorial notes in ⟨angled brackets⟩.
+This kind of apparatus is based on the first level of the text, not the last, and it signifies later editings in the text in special markup using editorial notes in 〈angled brackets〉.
 The current implementation is still unfinished and renders only the most frequent editings.

 * [apparatus.xsl](apparatus.xsl) contains the actual code for generating this kind of visualisation.
 It includes [html-common.xsl](html-common.xsl), [html-frame.xsl](html-frame.xsl) and [utils.xsl](utils.xsl), so most stuff works like in the other visualisations.